the-necessary-fret/the-necessary-fret/README.md

     <img src="https://i.pinimg.com/736x/9a/78/8e/9a788ef0a10edebfb88fdbf22b88af4c.jpg" >
 </p>
 <h6 align="center">this guy is in so many smps we get lost sometimes</h6>
-<h6 align="center">full disclaimer , i am NOT boomie . but boomie is peak , definitely go watch</h6>
+<h6 align="center">full disclaimer , i am NOT boomie .